rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 - They are easier to reason about.
 - All else equal, they will complete quicker.
 Long-running jobs are problematic.
 They can delay deployments or risk being interrupted, potentially leaving data in an inconsistent state.

 But what happens when we scale up our sales operation and start recording, say, 10s or 100s of thousands of contact activities per day?
-We'll be enqueuing 100s of thousands of background jobs, each sending an API request to that marketing service and paying the fixed performance cost of at least one HTTP roundtrip each time.
+We'll be enqueuing 100s of thousands of background jobs, each sending an API request to that marketing service and paying the fixed performance cost of at least one HTTP round-trip each time.
 Additionally, we'll probably start hitting rate limits for that service's API.
 Job queues will back up; data sync latency will increase; marketers will complain.

 Fortunately, the marketing service's API includes endpoints for bulk operations.
 Instead of sending a single update per request, we can send, say, 1,000 per request.
 This would cut down our job and HTTP request volume by a few orders of magnitude and make it easier to avoid the above issues.